bradleyd/devops_for_the_desperate/monitoring/bbs-warrior/README.md

 # bbs-warrior

-This docker image is hosted on Github's Docker registry.
+This docker image is hosted on GitHub's Docker registry.

-If the image fails to pull from Github, you can build it locally in your minikube setup.
+If the image fails to pull from GitHub, you can build it locally in your minikube setup.

 ## To Run